The Ultimate In Birding Tours

 Intriguingly, two so-far-undescribed, possible new taxa have come to light in this region of Djibouti.

 The first is a yellow-tailed and yellow-breasted version of Green-winged Pytilia that lacks any red in its plumage.
-As ‘normal’ Green-winged Pytilias occur not far away, this may represent a case of aberrant individuals rather than a new species (indeed there have been very few observations).
+As ‘normal’ Green-winged Pytilias occur not far away, this may represent a case of aberrant individuals rather than a new species (indeed there have been very few observations and our chances are slim).

 The second is even more intriguing and has been provisionally named ‘Tôha Sunbird’, which has only been observed once, in secondary acacia forest and scrub in 1985, with no photographs or specimens being obtained!
 If this is a good species, it has yet to re-appear!

-Somaliland & Djibouti: Day 19 We will spend most of the day in the Goda Mountains before returning to Djibouti City for an overnight stay.
+Djibouti: Day 4 We will spend the morning in the Goda Mountains before returning to Djibouti City for an overnight stay.

 SOMALILAND & DJIBOUTI TOUR REPORT 2012